Newark Construction Lien Lawyer

-Construction Lien Claims New York, New Jersey Lawyer
+Handling Construction Lien Claims in New York & New Jersey

 The purpose of lien laws is twofold: first, to enable private project contractors, subcontractors and suppliers to secure payment for their labor and materials by a lien filing process, and second, to protect property owners from exposure to double payment for work or materials for which they have already paid.

-Any "contractor, subcontractor, or supplier" may file a construction lien.
-(Please note: a suppler to a supplier is not entitled to assert a construction lien claim.
-Please also note: a written agreement is required for any lien claimant.)
+In New York and New Jersey, any "contractor, subcontractor, or supplier" may file a construction lien.
+A suppler to a supplier is not entitled to assert a construction lien claim.
+A written agreement is required for any lien claimant.

-In New Jersey, the Construction Lien Claim must be filed with the clerk of the county where the project is located no later than the 90 days following the date of the last work, services, material, or equipment provided.
+- In New Jersey, the construction lien claim must be filed with the clerk of the county where the project is located no later than the 90 days following the date of the last work, services, material, or equipment provided.
 Special rules apply for liens against a residential project.
-Please consult with us as soon as possible regarding a lien for residential properties.

 Municipal Lien Claims